Infomaker/NPWriterPluginBundle/plugins/se.infomaker.ximsection/README.md

 }
  ```
  The qcode prefix of sections `imsection` is what identifies this as a section.
 If a section is configured with a
  product, this is appended before the name of the section when rendering the plugin.
-If `product` is specified as
+The property `product` is specified as
  a "qcode" hence the prefix.